 One of the many things a PDK contains is the standard cell library.

-This is a collection of all the analogue and digital building blocks used to build an IC like AND, OR, NOT gates, flip flops, IO pads and so on.
+This is a collection of all digital building blocks used to build an IC like AND, OR, NOT gates, flip-flops, etc. There will be other libraries for specialised functions such as IO pads, and any analogue blocks or memory macros, and so on.

 Crafting Standard cells with James Stine